Ecruz950/EdgarCruz-Website/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is about building a website that explains my values, skills, and projects.
+It is currently hosted using the GitHub Pages feature.

 ### Built With